mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/WebStart/index.md

 Your php.ini file directory location can be found through phpInfo.

 To access the [php Info of each individual host](../Settings/Hosts/General#php_info) see the Settings > Hosts > General section.

 ---

+### Tools

+## PHPMyAdmin

+phpMyAdmin is a web based database administrator.
+Your MAMP PRO instance of phpMyAdmin can be accessed through a link in the WebStart page.
+The source files for this instance of phpMyAdmin are located in

+`/Library/Application Support/appsolute/MAMP PRO/phpMyAdmin`.

+---